UNOC3 Nice 2025

 • Mobilizing finance for ocean actions in the support of SDG14.

-The panels covering will each be chaired by two Heads of State or Government.
+The panels will each be chaired by two Heads of State or Government.
 The governments of Australia and Cape Verde have been designated to facilitate the process leading to the final declaration (the Nice Ocean Action Plan).

 Based on the discussions and negotiations that will take place before and during the UN Ocean Conference, it is expected that the conference adopts the Nice Ocean Action Plan, ten years after the Paris Agreement on Climate Change of 2015.